 We wanted to make it easy for our readers to compare the salary of Intelligence Analysts to all the other careers out there.
 So we created Salary Rank.
 We compared the salary of all careers then we gave them a rank of A, B, C, or D depending on where their average salary sit in comparison to other careers.

 |Middle (Mid 50%)||$42||$86,940|

 Highest paying states

-Another simple way to boost your pay as An Intelligence Analyst is to move to a higher paying state.
-However moving to a higher paying state like DC doesn’t mean you will make more overall.
-This is because the expenses at DC may be 2x higher than where you are currently living at right now.
+Another simple way to increase your salary as an Intelligence Analyst is to move to a higher paying state.
+However moving to a higher paying state like AK doesn’t guarantee that you will make more because the expenses at AK might be much higher than where you are currently living at right now.

-According to the BLS, the highest paid / most successful Intelligence Analysts are in the states of DC, AK, NJ, CA and HI.
-The average salary in DC is $119280.
+According to BLS, the highest paid Intelligence Analysts are in the states of AK, MD, HI, CA and NJ.